 Which site would you like to visit?

-2008 marked a milestone for Giacomo Conterno: Roberto Conterno purchased land in Serralunga’s prized Cerretta vineyard.
-This is only the second time in the cantina’s history that the Conternos have purchased land.
-When the time came, Roberto chose to increase his holdings in the commune he knows best—Serralunga d’Alba—home, of course, not only to his iconic Cascina Francia vineyard, but also to the legendary Rionda, Gabutti and Arione crus.
+Two thousand eight marked a new milestone for Giacomo Conterno, when Roberto, was able to purchase land in the prized Cerretta vineyard.
+Roberto chose to increase his holdings in the commune he knows best—Serralunga d’Alba—home not only to his iconic Francia vineyard, but also to other legendary crus like Rionda, Gabutti and Arione.

 Adding to Cart.